aphanotus/borealis/README.md

 This dataset is often used in genetics courses to present the effects of selection on quantitative traits. `East1916` organizes the data in a "tidy" long format. `East1916.wide` presents the data in a data frame that most closely resembles the original Table 1 from East (1916).

-### Bombus.tree

-This phylogeny covers 26 bumblebee species (*Bombus*) focusing on those found in northeastern North America.
-The tree is based on sequence data from five genes, reported by [Cameron et al. (2007)](https://doi.org/10.1111/j.1095-8312.2007.00784.x).
-The taxa in that study were subset to the species included here.
-Sequences were realigned using ClustalW and the consensus tree was inferred using RAxML.
-The `phylo` list also includes data on taxonomy, node support, species names, and convenient short species codes.